Why is memory important: Learning from past experiences

 The importance of memory to human life is that it allows us to retain information about past events.
 This allows us to act based upon previous, and current data.
 This means that it also allows your actions and words to have meaning and a purpose.

 It allows us to learn from our mistakes, so we don’t make them again in the present and future.
 It also allows us to learn what the appropriate manner is to conduct ourselves in the world.
-Both to survive, as how to interact with other people.
-You can even discover more in depth how the memory works.
+Both to survive and how to interact with other people.
+You can even discover more in-depth how memory works.

 Importance of memory in learning